Very rarely, insider knowledge of code-share rules can result in better airfares and more flexible rules.

 There can be some other rare advantages, as well.
 There is an added advantage to booking a ticket that has a British Airways flight number but is operated by American Airlines.
 The client could get free seat assignments, as AA doesn’t yet charge for all preassigned seats.
 British Airways does, excepting with preferred agencies.

-In addition, a code-share ticket, depending on the class of service, may not get the full mileage credit.
-It pays to double check if frequent flier mileage is an issue.
+A code-share ticket, depending on the class of service, may not get the full mileage credit.
+Double-check if frequent flier mileage is an issue.

-Unfortunately, it’s hard to generalize on this sort of thing.
-The only certain thing with the airline industry is that it changes faster than we can write about it.
-That means both consumers and travel agents need to be careful in making sure what airline is actually being booked.
-But yes, in some rare cases, there can be some good things about code-shares.
+The only certain thing about the airline industry is that it changes faster than we can write about it.
+That means both consumers and travel agents need to be careful in making sure what airline is being booked.
+But yes, in some rare cases, there can be some good things about code shares.